 When talking about yourself during an interview, it's a way to get an insight into your personality and to determine if you're suitable for the position.
 Don't go into too much detail and don't say too less.
-Share personal interests, hobbies, your strengths and qualities which makes you the ideal Educator for the job.
+Share personal interests, hobbies, strengths and qualities that make you the ideal Educator for the job.

 Some questions may include: